Why You Need To Treat Your Poop As The Health Indicator

-Some people go once daily and some go three times per day.
+Some people poop daily once while some even thrice daily.
 Both are normal, as the frequency varies from person to person.
-So as long as you are comfortable, defecating even three times per day is normal.
-But what one needs to check out for is any change in the habits.
-When a person who poops once per day goes to the toilet 4 times is a matter of concern.
+What one needs to check out for is any change in the habits.
+When a person who poops once per day goes to the toilet three to four times, then it is a matter of concern.

 This is the easiest to watch out for.
-Stools are solid, and soft.
+Stools are solid and soft.
 They are soft enough to pass without any strain.
-On the other hand, they should be hard enough for you to exert control on their passage.
-So if you strain a lot while passing stools, with or without pain, you might be having constipation.
-And if your stools are fluidic, maybe watery, and they come out in a gush, you might have diarrhoea because of one of the many known infections.
+On the other hand, if you strain a lot while passing stools, with or without pain, you might be having constipation.
+And if your stools are fluidic, may be watery, and they come out in a gush, you might have diarrhea because of one of the many known infections.

-This is something that you need to actually see because a change in colour will not produce any symptoms as such.
-The normal colour of stools is somewhere between yellow to brown, owing to the bile pigments passed on from the liver.
-A change in colour can be indicative of a lot of diseases.
+This is something that you need to actually see because a change in color will not produce any symptoms as such.
+The normal color of stools is somewhere between yellow to brown, owing to the bile pigments passed on from the liver.
+A change in color can be indicative of a lot of diseases.

-This can happen when food moves too quickly through the intestine not giving ample time for breakdown of bile, for instance in diarrhoea.
+Green, when food moves too quickly through the intestine not giving ample time for a breakdown of bile, as in diarrhea.
 This can also happen due to dietary causes and needs to be looked into.

-This might point towards serious conditions, as black colour might be due to bleeding in the upper GI tract, like stomach or duodenum.
+Black/tar-like, points towards serious conditions, as the black color might be due to bleeding in the upper GI tract, like stomach or duodenum.
 This might be due to an ulcer, or even cancer.
-Such stools are often foul smelling, and contrary to the popular belief, this bleeding is usually not associated with pain on defecation.
+Such stools are often foul-smelling and usually not associated with pain on defecation.
 This color might also be due to certain medications.

-Red stools, or stools that are coated red indicate fresh bleeding in the lower Gi tract, such as rectum or large intestine.
-This again may or may not be associated with pain and a person who does not check his stools might end up bleeding for months resulting in anaemia.
-It is most commonly die to hemorrhoids, but a lot of other causes including polyps, infections and cancer can be indicative.
-Blood noticed in stools can be the earliest sign of life threatening diseases and if noted early can be life saving.
+Red, indicates fresh bleeding in the lower Gi tract, such as the rectum or large intestine.
+This again may or may not be associated with pain and a person who does not check his stools might end up bleeding for months resulting in anemia.
+It is most commonly due to hemorrhoids, but also a lot of other causes including polyps, infections, and cancer.
+Blood noticed in stools can be the earliest sign of life-threatening diseases and if noted early can be life-saving.
 A lot of food items are also indicated in giving a red hue to stools.

-This is when fat is not/ incompletely absorbed from the intestine.
+Yellow/Greasy, when fat is not or incompletely absorbed from the intestine.
 Such stools are heavy, and one can feel the greasy nature during their passage.
 A lot of diseases that interfere with the absorption can lead to these stools.
-These stools can also happen after the intake of beer, or some breads.
+These stools can also happen after the intake of beer, or some types of bread.

-Yes, you might even find worms in your stools.
-And you may or may not have any associated symptoms.
-If you find them, medications are definitely in line depending on the type of worms found.
+Worms, in your stools, may or may not have any associated symptoms.
+If you find them, medications are definitely inline depending on the type of worms found.

-If you find food that you ate unchanged in your stool, it might be indicative of digestive insufficiency.
-It might also point towards improper chewing.
+Food items, found unchanged in your stool, might be indicative of digestive insufficiency or improper chewing.

-A foul smelling poop is normal.
+Foul-smelling poop is normal.
 It indicates a good bacterial growth, and these bacteria are good bacteria.
-So you need not go to the doctor just because your stool is foul smelling.
+So you need not go to the doctor just because your stool is foul-smelling.

 Healthy bowel habits:

-- One should take ample amount of fibres in their diet, as this helps in maintaining the consistency.
-For a lot of people facing constipation and related issues, just increasing the fibre content might prove enough.
+- One should take ample fibers in their diet, as this helps in maintaining consistency.
+For a lot of people facing constipation and related issues, just increasing the fiber content might prove enough.

-- Take at least 2-3 litres of fluids per day as this helps in proper hydration.
+- Take at least 2-3 liters of fluids per day as this helps in proper hydration.

 - Proper exercise also helps in proper bowel movements.